 Year launched: 2022

-The Peugeot e-Rifter wasn’t designed with the NC500 in mind as it only has a 199-mile official range.
+The Peugeot e-Rifter wasn’t designed with long haul jaunts in mind as it only has a 199-mile official range.
 Still, it offers heaps of room and costs less than £34,000 in its base trim.
 Spec the range-topping GT, and you’ll get slightly more tech, and it will still be way under £40k.

-The e-Rifter might not be the most thrilling of vehicles as it only has 137PS and 0-60mph in an uninspiring 11.2 seconds, but the 50kWh battery will charge at 100kW and go from empty to 80% in 30 minutes.
+The e-Rifter might not be the most thrilling of vehicles as it only has 136PS and 0-62mph in an uninspiring 11.3 seconds, but the 50kWh battery will charge at 100kW and go from empty to 80% in 30 minutes.

 Paddles behind the steering wheel control the regenerative braking levels and legroom is never an issue.
 Likewise, there's a handy opening tailgate window, which means you can pop your shopping through without opening the full tailgate.

-It’s worth remembering that although this isn’t the poshest seven-seater EV on our list or the one with the largest range.
-It does offer bang for buck in the seven-seater EV segment, however.
+It’s worth remembering that although this isn’t the poshest seven-seater EV on our list or the one with the largest range, it does offer bang for buck in the seven-seater EV segment.

 3. Volkswagen ID.Buzz